ShawnMcCool/vagrant-chef/README.md

 - [Install Chef Client](http://www.opscode.com/chef/install/)

-### Set up Your Project
+### Now, set up your project.

-- Add this repository to yours.
+1. Add this repository to yours.

     $ cd mysite

     $ git submodule add git@github.com:ShawnMcCool/vagrant-chef.git

-- Update the submodules within the submodule. (inception)
+2. Update the submodules within the submodule. (inception)

     $ git submodule update --init --recursive

-- Copy an example Vagrantfile to your project's root.
+3. Copy an example Vagrantfile to your project's root.

     $ cp vagrant-chef/vagrant/vagrantfiles/Vagrantfile .

-- Read the Vagrant file and modify where appropriate for your project.
+4. Read the Vagrant file and modify where appropriate for your project.

-- Add this entry to hosts file
+5. Add this entry to hosts file

 	10.10.10.10 app.local

-# Working on the Application
+# Workflow

 ### Start the Application

 	$ vagrant up

-Wait until Vagrant / Chef are done, then in your browser http://app.local/ or http://10.10.10.10
+Wait until Vagrant / Chef are done.
+Then, in your browser hit http://app.local.

 ### Stop the Application

-You have the choice of either...
-Supending the application (takes a small bit more disk space). **Recommended**
+You have the choice of either... supending the application (takes a small bit more disk space). **Recommended**

 	$ vagrant suspend

-or.. you can halt the box (saves like 200meg?) but requires you to start it all up again.
-(You don't have to rebuild the VM)
+or.. you can halt the box. (saves like 200meg?)
+But, because next time you start it up again it'll take a long time.

 	$ vagrant halt

-### Make Changes to the Environment
+### When making changes to the environment...

 If configurations change you can simply run: